samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

 a straightforward process
 - In-band: An NB-IoT carrier is a self-contained network element that uses a single physical resource block (PRB).

+### Ericsson - Deployment Flexibility
 - For in-band deployments with no IoT traffic present, the PRB can be used by LTE for other purposes, as the infrastructure and spectrum usage of LTE and NB-IoT are fully integrated.

-### Ericsson - Deployment Flexibility
 - As NB-IoT can be deployed in GSM spectrum, within an LTE carrier, or in an LTE or WCDMA guard band, it provides excellent deployment flexibility related to spectrum allocation, which in turn facilitates migration.
+- Stand-alone operation
+– Operation in LTE "guard band"
+– Operation within wider LTE carrier (aka inband)

 ### Ericsson
 - With a carrier bandwidth of just 200kHz (the equivalent of a GSM carrier), an NB-IoT carrier can be deployed within an LTE carrier, or in an LTE or WCDMA guard band.